When is ascension day?

 Ascension day is always on a Thursday, exactly 40 days after Easter.
 Since Easter is a moveable feast (i.e. the exact date of Easter changes from year to year), so does the exact date of Ascension day.

-Although Ascension day usually occurs in the month of may, it occasionally occurs in June.
-The last time this occurred was in 2011 and the next time it will occur in June is 2038, 2079 and 2095.
+Although Ascension day usually occurs in May, it can also occur in June, but it’s rare.
+The last time this happened was in 2011 and the next time Ascension will occur in June is 2038, 2079 and 2095.

 What to expect on Ascension Day?